-When she was discovered.
-When Denise doesn't return home that evening her parents begin to worry as it's unlike her.
+When Denise didn't return home that evening her parents begin to worry — it was unlike her.
 Her parents report her missing with local PD.
 Denise's locked car would later be found parked near a farm.
 The car was parked alongside Tower Road, a gravel lane east of Glenwood; near a barn.
-The farmer would later tell police that it hasn't left that spot since 12:30 pm-1:15 pm the previous day.
+The farmer would later tell police that it hasn't left that spot since 12:30 p.m.-1:15 p.m. the previous day.
 The farmer originally thought the car belonged to mushroom hunters.
 There was no reason for Denise to be in that area.

 Renewed Efforts and a Break in the Case

 In 2018, the Fayette County Sheriff's Department, under the leadership of Sheriff Joey Laughlin, decided to take a fresh look at the cold case.
 They enlisted the help of retired detective supervisor, Tom Barker, who began re-examining evidence and re-interviewing witnesses.

 In early 2020, investigators announced that they had new information in the case, which led them to believe that Denise had been murdered.
 The new leads pointed to an undisclosed location in rural Fayette County, where they believed her body may be buried.
 Authorities conducted multiple searches in the area, using advanced technology such as ground-penetrating radar and cadaver dogs.
 However, they were unable to locate her remains.

 Where the case stands today.

 Denise’s case remains unsolved despite a confession made to police by Shawn McClung in July 2020.
 However, McClung died in police custody from an undisclosed terminal illness before he could be tried for Denise’s disappearance.
 To date the family is providing a $100,000 reward.
 If you have any information regarding Denise’s case please contact Fayette County Police Department at (765) 825-1110 Ext.
 604 or [email protected]